Skip to content

 1. What’s in a name?

-The word ketchup comes from ke-tsiap, the name of a sauce the Chinese merchants brought to Malaysia (back then it was Malaya).
+The word ketchup comes from ke-tsiap, the name of a sauce the Chinese traders brought to the Malay Peninsula (back then, it was Malaya).
 It was fermented and tasted similar to soy sauce, and the English sailors loved it.
-They brought it back to their homeland, and then over time the recipe was tweaked, probably because they couldn’t replicate it.
+They brought it back to their homeland, and then, over time, the recipe was tweaked, probably because they couldn’t replicate it.
 Tomatoes, which were plentiful, became the main ingredient and it evolved into what we know today as ketchup.

 2. You spin me right round